 - Subjective sensations:

 - Don't forget to listen to your body.
-Note how you feel during and after your workouts.
+Write down how you feel during and after training sessions.

-- This qualitative information complements the numerical data and helps you to fine-tune your training.
+- This qualitative information complements the figures and helps you to fine-tune your training.

-By integrating FTP into your training routine and closely monitoring your performance, you'll be able to make steady, measurable progress.
+By integrating FTP into your training routine and keeping a close eye on your performance, you'll be able to make steady, measurable progress.
 Remember, every pedal stroke brings you closer to your cycling goals!
 Don't hesitate to complete your reading with our article dedicated to postural study.